Author: Julianna Jung, MD, Johns Hopkins Medical School

 - Anaphylactic shock – epinephrine is the drug of choice in all cases, and it is not necessary to begin a fluid challenge before administering it.

 - Obstructive shock – do not use vasopressors!
-The focus of treatment must be on alleviating the underlying obstruction.
+The focus of treatment is on alleviating the underlying obstruction.